lowRISC/opentitan/doc/ug/getting_started_fpga.md

 Note: `fusesoc pgm` is broken for edalize versions up to (and including) v0.1.3.
 You can check the version you're using with `pip3 show edalize`.
+If you have having trouble with programming using the command line, try the GUI.

 ### Using the Vivado GUI